MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/guidelines-for-optical-zoom.md

 ![moving the fingers closer together shrinks an object and moving them apart enlarges it](images/objectresize.png)

-**Note**
+> [!Note]
-Optical zoom shouldn't be confused with [Semantic Zoom](../controls-and-patterns/semantic-zoom.md).
+> Optical zoom shouldn't be confused with [Semantic Zoom](../controls-and-patterns/semantic-zoom.md).
 Although the same gestures are used for both interactions, semantic zoom refers to the presentation and navigation of content organized within a single view (such as the folder structure of a computer, a library of documents, or a photo album).